Exploring the Relationship between Brain Hemisphere States and Frequency Bands through Classical Machine Learning and Deep Learning Optimization Techniques with Neurofeedback: Models and Techniques

 \subsection{EEG Data Processing Pipeline}

 The EEG data processing pipeline, depicted in Figure~\ref{fig:eeg_pipeline}, outlines the sequential steps involved in analyzing electroencephalogram (EEG) data.
-The process begins with the acquisition of EEG data, comprising 15,000 data points recorded across 31 EEG channels from 10 participants across two datasets.
-Subsequently, the data undergoes filtration to extract relevant frequency ranges, including delta ($\delta$, 1-4 Hz), theta, ($\theta$, 5-8 Hz), alpha ($\alpha$, 9-12 Hz), beta ($\beta$, 13-30 Hz), and gamma ($\gamma$, 31-45 Hz).
+The process begins with the acquisition of EEG data, comprising 15,000 data points recorded from 10 participants via 31 EEG channels in two datasets.Subsequently, the data undergoes filtration to extract relevant frequency ranges, including delta ($\delta$, 1-4 Hz), theta ($\theta$, 5-8 Hz), alpha ($\alpha$, 9-12 Hz), beta ($\beta$, 13-30 Hz), and gamma ($\gamma$, 31-45 Hz).

 Following filtration, the data is processed to create a binary dataset based on EEG channel readings, aimed at distinguishing left and right hemisphere conditions where label 0 encodes the left hemisphere and label 1 encodes the right hemisphere, respectively.
-The dataset is then randomly split into three subsets for training (70\%), testing (15\%), and validation (15\%) purposes to evaluate model performance effectively with respect to common cross-validation schemes suitable for hyper-parameter search.
+The dataset is then randomly split into three subsets for training (70\

-Overall, the EEG data processing pipeline facilitates the comprehensive analysis of EEG signals, enabling the identification of relevant features and insights into neurological conditions such as hemispheres.
+Overall, the EEG data processing pipeline facilitates the comprehensive analysis of EEG signals, enabling the identification of relevant features and insights into hemisphere specific neural activity patterns.